wiremoons/acroman/README.md

 delete acronyms that are kept in a SQLite database.

 The program is small, fast, and is free software.
-It is used on a daily basis by the author, running it on both Linux and Windows operating systems.
-It should also compile and run on BSD Unix too, and Mac OS X as well, although this has not been tested.
+It is used on a daily basis by the author, running it on both Linux, macSOS, and Windows operating systems.
+It should also compile and run on the various BSD Unix too, although this has not been tested.

 ## Status

-From version 0.5.0 of '`amt`' is functionally feature complete, based on its ability to provide **CRUD**.
+From version 0.5.0 of '`amt`' it is functionally feature complete, based on its ability to provide **CRUD**.
 This is a set of basic features which includes:

  - *CREATE* : new records can be added (ie created) in the database;